hakimjazuli/atlaAS/README.md

 ﻿# atlaAS

 -   php file system routing, file serving, connection and SQL DB querying library;
--   it's designed to be used in the conjuction with our client side sister library *https://github.com/hakimjazuli/atlaAS_client* in mind;
+-   it's designed to be used in the conjuction with our client side HATEOAS sister library *https://github.com/hakimjazuli/atlaAS_client* in mind;
--   however you can still uses like any Backend generally do, like:
+-   however you can still uses it like any Backend generally do, like:
     > -   building REST json api backend;
-    > -   building HATEOAS backend for htmx;
+    > -   building HATEOAS backend for htmx/other;
     >     > -   in fact you might be surprissed how good File
-    >         System Routing might fare for htmx due to the nature of its code splitting in general;
+    >         System Routing might fare for htmx due to the nature of atlaAS code splitting in general;
     >     > -   you can even opt out from using `hx-select` and/or `hx-target` as the returned html
     >     >     needed are easily split per routes file;
     >     > -   not to mention how php is a natural templateing language for html _(well... if